Publication Ethics and Malpractice Statement

 Authors submitting to the journal shall inform the editorial team of any potential conflicts of interest that could compromise the objectivity or integrity of the publication.
 A conflict of interest is any situation that may be perceived as influencing the review process or publication of a manuscript.
 Both authors and reviewers should notify the editorial office if they suspect there is an undisclosed conflict of interest, whether it is financial, professional, contractual, personal, or otherwise.

-In instances of misconduct related to improper behavior or ethical violations by the author, the editorial team will convene to take appropriate measures following the guidelines set by the Committee on Publication Ethics
+In instances of misconduct related to improper behavior or ethical violations by the author, the editorial team will convene to take appropriate measures following the guidelines set by the Committee on Publication Ethics.

 Responsibilities of Reviewers:

-• A reviewer agrees to voluntarily review only those manuscripts that fall within their field of scientific and professional interests within the timeframe set by the editor.
+- A reviewer agrees to voluntarily review only those manuscripts that fall within their field of scientific and professional interests within the timeframe set by the editor.

-• The reviewer plays a crucial role in the decision-making process and helps improve the quality of the manuscript by providing an objective and timely review of the manuscript.
+- The reviewer plays a crucial role in the decision-making process and helps improve the quality of the manuscript by providing an objective and timely review of the manuscript.
 They should refrain from making hostile, inflammatory, defamatory, or derogatory comments.

-• The reviews should be expressed clearly and constructively, supported by well-reasoned arguments and, if necessary, appropriate references.
+- The reviews should be expressed clearly and constructively, supported by well-reasoned arguments and, if necessary, appropriate references.

-• A reviewer must disclose any potential conflicts of interest.
+- A reviewer must disclose any potential conflicts of interest.

-• If a reviewer identifies any errors in the manuscript, instances of plagiarism, or any unethical behavior by the author, they must promptly inform the editorial team.
+- If a reviewer identifies any errors in the manuscript, instances of plagiarism, or any unethical behavior by the author, they must promptly inform the editorial team.

 Responsibilities of Editors:

-• Editors must ensure that manuscripts are evaluated fairly and without discrimination based on race, gender, sexual orientation, religious belief, or nationality.
+- Editors must ensure that manuscripts are evaluated fairly and without discrimination based on race, gender, sexual orientation, religious belief, or nationality.

-• Editors must maintain the confidentiality of all submitted manuscripts throughout the editorial process and protect the anonymity of both authors and reviewers.
+- Editors must maintain the confidentiality of all submitted manuscripts throughout the editorial process and protect the anonymity of both authors and reviewers.

-• Editors are responsible for effectively selecting reviewers to assess the manuscripts.
+- Editors are responsible for effectively selecting reviewers to assess the manuscripts.

-• Editors make decisions about accepting or rejecting manuscripts solely based on their quality, originality, clarity, significance, adherence to editorial policy, and alignment with the journal’s aims and scope.
+- Editors make decisions about accepting or rejecting manuscripts solely based on their quality, originality, clarity, significance, adherence to editorial policy, and alignment with the journal’s aims and scope.

-• Editors will ensure that commercial interests or policies do not influence their publishing decisions.
+- Editors will ensure that commercial interests or policies do not influence their publishing decisions.

-• Editors are responsible for maintaining the timeliness and frequency of the journal’s publications.
+- Editors are responsible for maintaining the timeliness and frequency of the journal’s publications.

-• Editors should disclose potential conflicts of interest and recuse themselves from decision-making when needed.
+- Editors should disclose potential conflicts of interest and recuse themselves from decision-making when needed.

-Procedure for Retraction or Correction
+Procedure for Correction and Retraction

 The editorial team values the integrity and completeness of research data, recognizing its importance to the scientific community.
 We adhere to high standards to ensure the credibility of the journal’s electronic archive.

-A «retracted» watermark will be added to the electronic version of any retracted manuscript, along with an explanation of the reasons for retraction.
-A manuscript may be removed from the journal’s webpage in exceptional cases where the retraction is due to a violation of intellectual property rights, privacy rights, disclosure of classified materials, or a court or governmental decision.
-The details of the retraction will be forwarded to the databases in which the journal is indexed.
+In exceptional circumstances, an article may be removed from the journal’s website entirely, for example, if the retraction results from violations of intellectual property rights or privacy rights, inclusion of classified content, or a binding court or governmental order.
+Details of the retraction or removal will be communicated to all databases in which the journal is indexed.

-Last updated 2025-02-13
+Last updated 2025-11-10